jessety/pm2-installer/README.md

 npm run bundle
 ```

-This will install pm2 globally, and save the resources required to do so into the project's directory.
+This will install pm2 locally, and save the resources required to do so into the project's directory.
 Transfer the entire `pm2-installer` directory onto the deployment target, then run:

 ```bash
 npm run setup